 What An Insect Can Teach Us About Adapting To Stress

 What if we told you that you could learn a lot about handling adversity from the life of a bug?
-In their explorations of humans and how we interact with the world around us, the team that makes NPR's Invisibilia, stumbled on a surprising fact about the insect world — one that could inspire a new way of looking at ourselves.
+In their explorations of humans and how we interact with the world around us, the team that makes NPR's Invisibilia stumbled on a surprising fact about the insect world — one that could inspire a new way of looking at ourselves.

 The epic destruction wrought by swarms of locusts is downright biblical.
-Exodus tells of a plague that left nothing green in all of Egypt and we've seen these harbingers of destruction at work in modern-day Australia, Argentina, and Israel, just to name a few.
+Exodus tells of a plague that left nothing green in all of Egypt, and we've seen these harbingers of destruction at work in modern day Australia, Argentina and Israel, just to name a few.
 But for centuries, one essential piece of information about these strange insects eluded scientists: Where do they come from?

-These massive swarms just seemed to pop up out of nowhere, decimate everything, and then vanish.
+These massive swarms just seemed to pop up out of nowhere, decimate everything and then vanish.

 Hear the whole story